GatoGraphQL/GatoGraphQL/layers/CMSSchema/packages/comment-mutations-wp/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 -->

-Implementation for WordPress of contracts from package "Custom Posts Media Mutations"
+Implementation for WordPress of contracts from package "Comment Mutations"

 ## Install